 Effective with the December 31, 2021 valuation, the MERS Retirement Board adopted a Dedicated Gains Policy which allows for recognition of asset gains in excess of a set threshold in combination with lowering the assumed rate of investment return.
-Effective with the 2020 and 2019 valuations respectively, the MERS Retirement Board adopted updated demographic and economic assumptions.
-The combined impact of the prior 2020 and 2019 demographic and economic assumption changes is fully reflected in the 2023 annual actuarial valuation, evidenced with the Phase-in and No Phase-in contribution requirements being equal.
-There is no phase-in of dedicated gains.
+Following the completion of an Experience Study and effective with the 2024 valuations, the MERS Retirement Board adopted updated demographic and economic assumptions.
+The combined impact of the implementation of updated assumptions and application of the Dedicated Gains Policy is shown in the contribution requirements below.